noodlelover1/daemonize/README.md

         Optional.
 The working directory for the service process.
 If not specified, the service will run in the root directory (/).

+    --enable
+        Optional.
+Enable the service to start on boot.

+    --start
+        Optional.
+Start the service immediately after creating it.

 EXAMPLES:
     # Create a service for a Node.js application
     daemonize --name myapp --cmd "/usr/bin/node /opt/myapp/server.js" --workdir "/opt/myapp"